aaronbrown1988/MD_workflow/README_main.txt

-4. Analyse your results.     /Analysis
+4. Analyze your results.     /Analysis

 - Once all your jobs are done, you can go into this directory and pool all the simulation data from all the directories and run some basic analysis as well